 Investment scams can be very convincing.
-In October last year, we were alerted to a scam impersonating us.
+Here we explore a time we were alerted to a scam impersonating us.

 Peter* was on the lookout for a good investment and came across a bond called the ‘TransferWise Investment Bond’ advertised online.
 It looked like a good opportunity.
 It appeared to be provided by us, Liverpool Victoria Financial Services Limited, and overseen by one of our LV= Client Advisers.
 Peter filled in the contact form and promptly received an email from an alleged LV= representative.
 The email included a ‘Product Fact Sheet’ attachment.
 The email address included ‘liverpoolvictoria’ and both the email and document featured our LV= logo.
 Peter wanted to double check everything before he went any further with this investment, so he got in touch with us directly via the contact details on our website.
 This is when he found out that this was not a genuine investment opportunity at all.
 He had very nearly fallen for a scam.